-The location of the property both geographically and specifically at the location, is important for the appraiser schedule their travel and inspection times, as well as permit them to bring any additional tools or equipment with them to facilitate the inspection of the property.
+The location of the property both geographically and specifically at the location is important for the appraiser to schedule their travel and inspection times, as well as permit them to bring any additional tools or equipment with them to facilitate the inspection of the property.

 By having the answers to these few questions ready, the appraiser can provide you with an estimated cost of their services and schedule a convenient time to appraise your property.

-Plus, from the beginning you are arming your appraiser with information that will help them provide you with the most accurate, ethical and up-to-date appraisal.
-Accredited and certified appraisers spend many hours traing, testing and certifying to provide their client with substantiated value decisions and should not be taken lightly.
+Plus, from the beginning, you are arming your appraiser with information that will help them provide you with the most accurate, ethical and up-to-date appraisal.
+Accredited and certified appraisers spend many hours training, testing and certifying to provide their client with substantiated value decisions and should not be taken lightly.

 After you've spent the time and money to get an appraisal, make sure you have it saved somewhere safe where you can easily access it later.